-When Jesus introduces the Holy Spirit – the Spirit of Truth – in John 14-16, he says of him: “When the Counselor comes, whom I will send to you from the Father, the Spirit of Truth who goes out from the Father, he will testify about me” (15:26, italics ours throughout).
+When Jesus introduces the Holy Spirit in John 14-16, he says: “When the Advocate comes, whom I will send to you from the Father—the Spirit of truth who goes out from the Father—he will testify about me” (15:26, italics ours throughout).

-Later, Jesus says: “But when he, the Spirit of Truth, comes, he will guide you into all truth.
-He will not speak on his own; he will speak only what he hears… He will bring glory to me by taking from what is mine and making it known to you” (16:13-14).
+When he, the Spirit of truth, comes, he will guide you into all the truth.
+He will not speak on his own; he will speak only what he hears….
+He will glorify me because it is from me that he will receive what he will make known to you.
+(16:13-14)

-It has not been given for us to know directly the “face” of the Holy Spirit in a personal sense.
+We have not been given to know the “face” of the Holy Spirit in a personal sense.
 Yet, in one place Jesus does give us something of a personal “face” for the Holy Spirit.
 When Jesus introduced the Holy Spirit to the disciples on the night he was betrayed, he used the Greek word parakletos to refer to him (John 14:16, 26; 15:26; 16:7).
-As a title for the Holy Spirit, parakletos is found exclusively in the above four passages, in the so-called “Paraclete sayings” of Jesus’ farewell discourse.
+As a title for the Holy Spirit, parakletos is found exclusively in the Gospel of John, in the “Paraclete sayings” of Jesus’ farewell discourse.
 Parakletos has been translated by such words as “Comforter,” “Advocate,” “Helper” and “Counselor.”
 Some versions simply transliterate the Greek word into “Paraclete.”

 Thus, Jesus is telling his disciples that his physical presence will be replaced by “another Helper,” the Holy Spirit.
 Since the Spirit is “another” helper, we understand that Jesus himself was a helper for the disciples.
-In that the Holy Spirit can “replace” Jesus, we can only take this to mean that the Spirit is to be thought of as equal to Christ.
+Since the Holy Spirit can “replace” Jesus, we conclude that the Spirit is thought of as equal to Christ.
 Otherwise, how could the Spirit be able to come in the place of Jesus and perform saving work?

-On the other hand, we have been given in the New Testament the anthropomorphic analogy of “Father” and “Son” for the other two Persons of the Godhead, through which their personal “faces” are given.
-But even here we should avoid any gender-like thinking in our visioning.
-We “must think of ‘Father’ and ‘Son’ when used of God as imageless relations” and “we may not read the creaturely content of our human expressions of ‘father’ and ‘son’ analogically into what God discloses of his own inner divine relations,” cautions Torrance.8
+On the other hand, the New Testament gives us the anthropomorphic analogy of “Father” and “Son” for the other two Persons of the Godhead, through which their personal “faces” are given.
+But we should avoid any gender-like thinking in our visioning.
+Torrance gives this caution:

 We must use human language when we speak of the Persons of the triune God, because we have no other language to use.
-But we should never lose sight of the fact that our language is inadequate and can only approximate in an approximate way the reality of God to which our words point.
+But we should never lose sight of the fact that our language is inadequate and can only in a limited way approximate the reality of God to which our words point.